moodle-an-hochschulen/moodle-theme_boost_campus/UPGRADE.md

 ----------------

 * This theme is built on top of theme_boost from Moodle core.
 It inherits the codebase from theme_boost and overwrites and extends several behaviours and functions.
 Doing this, code duplication couldn't be avoided.
 If there are any upstream changes in theme_boost, you should check if they should be adopted to this theme as well.
+* In addition to that, you should check any upstream changes which happen in /lib/templates and /lib/outputrenderers.php as some of these templates and renderers are overwritten in this theme as well.

 Automated tests